 The hallway light was probably only 60 watts but seemed brilliant after the dark.
-Instantly, a man stepped from around the corner on his right and swing a crowbar at the spot where Louis would have been if he were standing erect.
+Instantly, a man stepped from around the corner on his right and swung a crowbar at the spot where Louis’s head would have been if he were standing erect.

 Louis had a quick impression of size, a muscular Hispanic man dressed in black, wearing service boots much like his own.
 Peripherally he picked up movement to his left as well.
 Two of them, at least.
 The Hispanic man was squinting against the hall light.

 The crowbar slammed into the wall just above the light switch.
 Louis leaped forward from his crouch and tackled the intruder’s lower legs, catching both knees and driving in with his shoulder.
 The big man went down hard, and the crowbar flew from his hand and clanged across the floor.
 At the same time someone circled a wiry arm around Louis’ neck from the rear, and pulled him backwards.